jgchoti/studynote/asynchronous-programming/asynchronous-programming.md

 In this setup, `orderPizza` takes a callback function.
 It calls the callback with the pizza once it’s ready.

+> another example, with event listeners or iterators like forEach, we pass callback functions
+> to handle events or process array items.
+We can define these functions in place
+> or pass them separately.
+It's essential to avoid calling functions unless
+> they return another function to maintain readability.

 #### Callback Hell

 The problem with callbacks is they can become difficult to read if you have many dependent tasks.
 This is known as callback hell: